Emergency services attended the scene and eight children – who were all boys aged between eight and 11 – were taken to hospital as a precaution

-Police charge man with offences related to children feeling unwell at Stathern summer camp
+Man appears in court charged with offences related to children feeling unwell at summer camp

-John Ruben, of Landmere Lane, Ruddington, Nottingham, is accused of three counts of wilful ill treatment of a child.
+Jon Ruben, of Landmere Lane, Ruddington, Nottingham, is accused of three counts of wilful ill treatment of a child, between July 25 and 29, by lacing sweets with sedatives.

+No plea was given by Mr Ruben when he appeared in the dock at Leicester Magistrates Court.

 The charges relate to three different children at the summer camp, at Stathern Lodge, in Canal Lane.

-It follows a report received on Sunday that children had become unwell.

-Emergency services attended the scene and eight children – who were all boys aged between eight and 11 – were taken to hospital as a precaution.
+Emergency services attended the scene and eight children – all boys aged between eight and 11 – were taken to hospital as a precaution.

 An adult was also taken to hospital.
 All have since been discharged.

-Ruben has been remanded into custody and will appear at Leicester Magistrates’ Court tomorrow (Saturday).
+Mr Ruben was remanded into custody and will appear at Leicester Crown Court on Friday August 29.

 Police have pointed out that the owners and operators of Stathern Lodge are independent from those people who use or hire the lodge and are not connected to the incident.